 EBAA High Impact Research Grant

 To advance innovation and knowledge in sight restoration, eye banking and cornea transplantation, EBAA provides up to $100,000 in grants each year to fund research in an area of interest to the profession.
-In 2020, the EBAA High Impact Research Grant will fund one proposal focused on “Cell Based Therapies for Corneal Diseases” up to $50,000.
+In 2021, the EBAA High Impact Research Grant will fund one proposal focused on “Regenerative Therapies for Corneal Diseases” up to $50,000.
 This funding opportunity is in addition to the smaller research grants that are awarded each year.

 Maximum Award Amount: